dre32722/dre32722.github.io/handsonlabs.md

 - [Fork the MedRec Python Git project](./assets/handsonlabs/forkthemedrecpythongitrepo.md)
 - [Access the APIs using Python](./assets/handsonlabs/exploretheapis-2.md)

-### Build the Docker Image and run up the APIs lcoally using Docker
+### Build the Docker Image and run up the APIs locally using Docker

 - [Build and Run the Dockerised API application](./assets/handsonlabs/buildthedockerimage.md)